St Mary and St Eanswythe's Church, Folkestone: Organ

 It is known there was an organ in the church in 1528.
 It was rebuilt several times in the 19th century; further history from earlier centuries is little known.
 The present organ was built in the south transept by William Hill & Sons of London in 1894 and then rebuilt and enlarged in 1930 by Hill, Norman & Beard, so that it had 39 stops.

+Closed churchyard

+In December 2023, permission was granted by King Charles III for William Brown, a local boy killed in a hit-and-run incident, to be buried in the churchyard.
+The 'burial ground variation order', as advised by the Privy Council, permits burials at churchyards previously closed to new interments.